Our Life Is Not a Punch Line

 But on the other hand, a lighthearted joke may give the false impression that ADHD is not a big deal — not the complex, debilitating, very real disorder that it is.
 “It’s just ADHD.”
 The hidden subtext is that if I can have ADHD traits and if I can manage to get by, then what’s the problem?
 Some people may question whether it’s a “real” disorder or disability.
 Some may question whether taking medications and supplements, or trying other approaches (like removing food dyes, refined sugar, and refined carbohydrates) are even necessary.
 To me, this lack of regard for ADHD is no more blatantly obvious than it is in memes like “The Original ADHD Medicine…” with a picture of a belt.

 I can’t blame people for not knowing more about ADHD.
 I didn’t even know the extent of it until my kids were diagnosed.
 It was only after researching it that I understood the complexity of the condition.
 That it is so much more than not being able to pay attention sometimes or getting distracted occasionally.
-That it’s connected to depression, addiction, low-self esteem, social anxiety, and more.
+That it’s connected to mood disorders, substance abuse, low-self esteem, social anxiety, and more.
 That it’s not within anyone’s control.
 That there are physiological things at work.

 And so I decided to stop joking about it.
 But how should I react — if at all — when others do?
 I’m often torn, and context certainly matters.
 When it comes as a Facebook post, I’ll ignore it if I just don’t have the energy.
 Other times I try to find a way to educate others about ADHD — through a semi-sarcastic remark, a serious comment, or a statistic about ADHD.
 I owe it to my kids (and myself) to let people know the condition is real, treatment is necessary, and it really is no laughing matter.